Socialist Kshama Sawant faces recall vote in Seattle - NewsBreak

 Socialist Kshama Sawant faces recall vote in Seattle

-SEATTLE (AP) — At first, Henry Bridger II supported Kshama Sawant, Seattle’s combative socialist city councilmember.
+At first, Henry Bridger II supported Kshama Sawant Seattle’s combative socialist city councilmember.
 A liberal voter in one of the most liberal neighborhoods in an extremely liberal city, he liked her fresh outlook and support for a $15 minimum wage.

 Seven years later, Bridger is leading an effort to recall Sawant.
 With ballots due Tuesday night in Seattle’s Third District, the results could further shift power in the Northwest’s largest city and deal another setback to leftist activists who saw business-friendly candidates win a council seat and the mayor’s office in last month’s general election.